 This program will explore how psychology is being integrated in the theory and practice of Mind Body Medicine in diverse health care settings nationally and internationally.
 The program will study the fields of health psychology and abnormal psychology through both evidence based medicine and traditional holistic medical models from civilizations including China, India and Japan.
 The program will look at how clinical psychologists and health psychologists are working in primary care settings in collaborative care practice models.
 The program will also explore the need to develop integrative health practices to promote immune system support, emotional resilience and prevention in the face of climate change and public health needs.

-To successfully participate in fall quarter students will need access to a 5 foot by 5 foot space for movement, a webcam, and internet access to access video and online video platforms.
+To successfully participate in students will need access to a 5 foot by 5 foot space for movement, a webcam, and internet access to access video and online video platforms.
+Students will need to purchase a textbook with an access code to an online learning platform.
 Students should expect to participate in 5 hours of synchronous learning each week using Zoom and Canvas.
-Students will have access to alternatives to synchronous (in person or remote) participation if conditions require.
+Students will participate in 15 hours a week of asynchronous learning through program readings, mindbody practices and online learning platforms.